Subgaussian 1-cocycles on discrete groups: Spectral gap and Poincar e inequalities

 Note that we may assume without loss of generality $\sqrt{2} C_1\ge 1$ and $C_1\ge \sqrt{C}/2$.
 Since we may take $A_1=C_2$, inductively we have $(\sqrt{2}C_1)^{1/2^{k}} A_k\ge \sqrt{C}C_2/\sqrt{2}$ for all $k\in\nz$.
 Let

 Since $\log B_k \le \log(\sqrt{2}C_1C_2)$, $A_k\le B_k$ is uniformly bounded.
-The proof is complete. \end{proof} To state a result for arbitrary $p$, let us recall the $L_p$ regularity of Dirichlet forms due to Olkiewicz and Zegarlinski \cite{OZ99}*{Theorem 5.5}.
-In our context, their result reads as
+The proof is complete. \end{proof} To state a result for arbitrary $p$, let us recall the $L_p$ regularity of Dirichlet forms due to Olkiewicz and Zegarlinski \cite[Theorem 5.5]{OZ99}.
+In our context, their result implies (\cite[(22)]{OZ99}) that